urza/insta_dl/README.md

 Python script scrap the page for script tag, convert paticular tag contents into JSON and output the image link which is used by Flask to render inside Img tag

-Can be useful for personal use, Social media marketing, Business (who ship Instagram hardcopy) Go to the instagram account, click on the image to image URL.
-In most cases look like https://www.instagram.com/p/BNj91eeF2dE/ or https://500px.com/photo/161215077/warm-lit-burrow-by-charul-passey
+Go to the instagram account, click on the particular image and copy URL.
+Eg: https://www.instagram.com/p/BNj91eeF2dE/ or https://500px.com/photo/161215077/warm-lit-burrow-by-charul-passey